-Operating Revenues: The decrease in operating revenues is due to decreases in Fire Prevention Bureau income and miscellaneous receipts.
-Non-operating revenue decreased due to lower interest income as a result of lower interest rates.
+Operating Revenues: The increase in operating revenues is due to increases in Fire Prevention Bureau revenue and miscellaneous receipts.
+Non-operating revenue increased marginally.

-Expenses: Administrative and General Expenses increased 3.38% from 2011.
+Expenses: Administrative and General Expenses increased 5.20% from 2012.
 The District maintains its policy of careful spending to stay within the budget.

-Capital Assets: As of December 31, 2012, the District had \$1,579,191 invested in capital assets, including several fire trucks, vehicles, equipment and machinery, and furniture and fixtures.
-The amount represents an increase of \$634,164 from the prior year, mainly due to the purchase of a new fire truck.
+Capital Assets: As of December 31, 2013, the District had \$1,441,231 invested in capital assets, including several fire trucks, vehicles, equipment and machinery, and furniture and fixtures.
+The amount represents a decrease of \$137,960 from the prior year due to depreciation.

-The following table summarizes the District's capital assets, net of accumulated depreciation and changes therein, for the year ended December 31, 2012.
+The following table summarizes the District's capital assets, net of accumulated depreciation and changes therein, for the year ended December 31, 2013.
 Theses changes are presented in detail in Note 5 to the financial statements.